 This water heater must be installed in accordance with this advice to be covered by the Rheem warranty.
-This advice relates to the cold water side and hot water side of the heat pump water heater.

 This water heater is manufactured to suit the water conditions of most public reticulated water supplies.
 However, there are some known water chemistries which can have detrimental effects on the water heater and its operation and / or life expectancy.
 If you are unsure of your water chemistry, you may be able to obtain information from your local water supply authority.
 This water heater should only be connected to a water supply which complies with these guidelines for the Rheem's warranty to apply.